 - Portable: A portable outdoor pizza oven has short legs so it can sit on top of a table in the backyard.
 These models may feature collapsible legs and a removable stovepipe to increase portability.

-- Grill-top: All of the other outdoor pizza oven designs provide their own fuel source.
+- Grill-top: All of the outdoor pizza oven designs described above provide their own fuel source.
 A grill-top pizza oven does not.
-These models sit atop a gas or charcoal-fueled outdoor grill and rely on the grill’s fuel source to cook the pizza.
+It sits atop a gas or charcoal-fueled outdoor grill and relies on the grill’s fuel source to cook the pizza.
 They are small but highly portable and inexpensive in comparison to other outdoor pizza ovens.

 Within these various designs, certain features can affect the performance and ease of use.
 For example, wood, pellet, and charcoal-fueled outdoor pizza ovens perform better when the ventilation opening is near the front of the oven.
 This causes the heat and smoke to circulate over the entire pizza on its way toward the opening.

 Additionally, some models feature built-in thermometers, and gas-powered ovens typically include dials that allow for quick, precise heat adjustments.

 Outdoor pizza ovens need to reach at least 350 to 400 degrees Fahrenheit and then maintain that temperature to cook the pizza safely and fully.
 Efficient insulation like added thickness or double-walled designs offer more consistent cooking temperatures and better results.
 Lack of insulation leaves the oven susceptible to outdoor temperatures, resulting in extra fuel consumption and unevenly cooked pizza.

 Features like double layers, insulation, or double-walled stainless steel and double-layer brick hearths hold in the heat.
 Models with a built-in or removable pizza stone also offer better results.
 The stone retains heat and pulls moisture away from the pizza for a crispier crust.